aldrin112602/swiftlink-v2/README.md

 ### License
 #### Copyright (c) 2024 Aldrin Caballero
 - This software is provided by Aldrin Caballero for educational and personal use.
 It includes proprietary code developed by Aldrin Caballero and is protected by copyright law.
-The terms of this license govern the use, reproduction, and distribution of this software.
 - No part of this code may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright owner.